How to Choose the Right Curriculum for Your Homeschool

 Don’t get into the grass is greener syndrome where you hear about a brand new curriculum that everyone is raving about.
 If you’re using something that works for you and your child, don’t mess with it.
 It will save you time and money.

-Ask your child what they want to learn?
+Ask your child what they want to learn

 This is really something that cannot be ignored and probably the best tip here.
 Your child will learn with more zeal and excitement if they get to choose what topics they get to study.
+And this practice will help you decide on how to choose the right curriculum for your homeschool

 I’m preparing to enter the dinosaur world again with my second son, something I’ve already gone through with my first.
 He’s so excited and he starts the day knowing that we are going to have an awesome day of learning.